shoenig/nomad-pledge-driver/README.md

 - Sandbox applications by **allow-listing filepaths** they are allowed to access (via _unveil_)
 - Sandbox applications by **restricting resources** using modern Linux cgroups (via _cgroups v2_)
 - Sandbox applications by **namespace isolation** using Linux namespaces (via _nsenter_ and _unshare_)

+### Use cases

+The `nomad-pledge-driver` is intended as a replacement for `raw_exec`.
+Sometimes there are those management tasks that just need to run as `root` and directly access the filesystem or perform privileged operations.
+While `raw_exec` provides no isolation, the `pledge` driver uses Landlock to restrict the files or directories the task is allowed to access.
+Specific groups of system calls are allow-listed, greatly  reducing the attack surface of a mis- configured or compromised task.

 ### Examples